Driving Tips 12 min read 07 June 2026 3 views

 When not to drive

 For more on staying safe in the first year of driving, see our guide on motorway driving for new drivers.
-When you are shopping for a first car, a model with good winter stability (electronic stability control, decent ground clearance for snowy routes) is worth considering — our first car guide covers what matters in a budget used car.
 Browse used hatchbacks under £5,000 on AllCarsUK — all modern hatchbacks come with ESC as standard from 2014 onwards.

 AllCarsUK Editorial